it985/my-stars/README.md

 *   [primer/css](https://github.com/primer/css) - The CSS design system that powers GitHub

-*   [sujaykundu777/devlopr-jekyll](https://github.com/sujaykundu777/devlopr-jekyll) - A Customizable/Hackable portfolio website where you can blog using Markdown or CMS :rocket: in minutes built for developers. (with CMS)
+*   [sujaykundu777/devlopr-jekyll](https://github.com/sujaykundu777/devlopr-jekyll) - (FREE SITE GENERATOR) - A Customizable/Hackable portfolio jekyll theme where you can blog using Markdown or CMS :rocket: in minutes built for developers. (with CMS)

 ## Dockerfile